mui/material-ui/docs/data/material/migration/migration-v5/migration-css-theme-variables.md

 ```

 :::info
-The `theme.applyStyles()` is a new utility function in v6 that applies the provided styles to the specified mode.
+The `theme.applyStyles()` is a new utility function available in Material UI v6 that applies the provided styles to the specified mode.
 :::

 ## 5. Test dark-mode flickering